-At June 30, 2023, there was a net payable to related parties in the amount of \$1,925,790.
-The Company held cash in the amount of \$2,654,698 in related company bank accounts as of June 30, 2023.
+At December 31, 2023, there was a net payable to related parties and Axos Bank in the amount of \$1,317,236 and \$2,743,028, respectively.
 The Company sponsors a fully paid lending program whereby customers provide securities for securities lending.
 The Company receives cash as collateral from broker dealers and deposits this cash in an off balance sheet restricted deposit account at Axos Bank.
-As of June 30, 2023, \$523,139 was held as such collateral by Axos Bank.
+As of December 31, 2023, \$430,696 was held as such collateral by Axos Bank.